Faculty ProfilesJane Jih, MD, MPH

 |Location||Degree or Training||Specialty||Date|

-Asian American health, Filipino American health, Immigrant health disparities, Photovoice, chronic disease, community based participatory research (CBPR), diabetes, dietary behaviors, food insecurity, geriatric nutrition, health communication, minority aging, minority health disparities, multi-morbidity, narrative medicine, obesity, physical activityAwards and Honors
+Asian American health, Filipino American health, Photovoice, aging, chronic disease self-management, community based participatory research (CBPR), contextual factors, diabetes, dietary behaviors, food insecurity, geriatrics, health communication, health disparities, multiple chronic conditions, narrative medicine, obesity, patient-provider communication, photo elicitation, physical activity, social determinants of health, technology-based interventionsAwards and Honors

 Presidential Poster Award - Health and Healthcare Disparities Category, American Geriatrics Society, 2016